Deacon FAQs

 May a deacon lead worship when I am away?

-Deacons lead prayer offices, as lay persons may also do.
+Deacons lead prayer offices.
 “Deacon’s masses,” where the deacon serves communion from the reserve sacrament in the absence of a priest (BCP p.
 408), are not permitted in this diocese.
 Deacons do not preside at weddings or baptisms, but may preside at burials.

 Are deacons always assigned to a parish?